aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 1. An AWS account in which you have Administrator access.

 2. [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (^2.15.3) the AWS Command Line Interface (CLI) is used to configure your connection credentials to AWS.
-These credentials are used by the CDK, Amplify, and the CLI.
+These credentials are used by the AWS Serverless Application Model (SAM).

 3. [Node.js](https://nodejs.org/en/download/current/) (^18.19.0) with NPM (^10.1.0)

 4. [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) used to generate the AWS services used by the application.

-5. [IQ Air](https://dashboard.iqair.com/) is a 3rd party API used to obtain weather and air quality for a specified location.
+5. [IQ Air API Key](https://dashboard.iqair.com/) is a 3rd party API used to obtain weather and air quality for a specified location.
 Create a free Community Edition API key.

 6. [Docker Desktop](https://www.docker.com/products/docker-desktop) (4.15) Docker is used to compile the Swift Lambda functions into a Docker image.